-This crisis has hit the poorest and most vulnerable members of society the hardest, and the closure of bank branches is only going to make things more difficult for them.
-In addition, the closure of bank branches will disproportionately affect the elderly, who often rely on cash as their preferred method of payment and who may not be comfortable using digital banking services.
+This crisis has hit the poorest and most vulnerable members of society the hardest.
+The closure of bank branches is only going to make things more difficult for them.
+In addition, the closures will disproportionately affect the elderly.
+As they often rely on cash as their preferred method of payment as they are not comfortable using digital services.
 For these reasons, the closure of bank branches is a concern for many people in the UK.

 The link between branch closures and fraud

-One critical aspect that has not been widely discussed is the essential role that branches play in the fight against fraud.
+One critical aspect that has not been discussed is the essential role that branches play in the fight against fraud.
 For years, branches have been the last line of defence against fraud, with many scams being foiled as fraudsters were instructed to “visit the branch” to confirm transactions, change contact information or complete security checks.
 With the current increase in fraud awareness, it is alarming that banks are closing branches just as the need for fraud prevention measures is greater than ever before.

-The reduction in branches offers fraudsters the chance to complete security over the phone or online, granting them the anonymity they so cherish.
+The reduction in branches offers fraudsters the chance to complete security over the phone or online.
+Granting them the anonymity they so cherish.
 This puts customers at a higher risk of fraud, especially since they are now more likely to provide sensitive information, such as bank account details and passwords, over the phone or online.
 Therefore, it is crucial that banks invest in robust fraud prevention measures to protect their customers from various types of fraud, including identity theft.

 The table below lists all the banks closing branches across the UK by December 2022: